AarshBatra/biteSizedAQ/16.bite.sized.aq.turns.one.year.old/README.md

 🗓️ **Deadline for submissions:** June 15 (Sunday), 11:59 pm IST (Indian Standard Time, GMT+5:30)

+Winners will be announced soon after the deadline.

 ## 🌍 Why This Matters: Building Cleaner, More Informed Communities